2000s in music: Hip hop

 Auto-Tune became popular by mid-2007, with R&B artist T-Pain starting the craze.
+This technology was not exclusively used for hip-hop music, it was used in other genres such as pop, R&B, and EDM.
 Auto-Tune was popular in the earlier part of the decade as well (primarily in 2000 and 2001), but then only called "synthesizer" and it was used casually as just an effect.
 Artists such as Daft Punk, Eiffel 65, *NSYNC, 98 Degrees, Willa Ford, and even Faith Hill have used Auto-Tune in their songs.
 It was first known as the "Cher effect" since it was used in the song "Believe" by Cher in 1998.
 The Black Eyed Peas began utilizing Auto-Tune and electropop–dance in their most successful album to date, The E.N.D., which spawned five top ten hit singles: "Boom Boom Pow", "I Gotta Feeling", "Meet Me Halfway", "Imma Be", and "Rock That Body".
 Due to hip-hop's increased moulding with pop music, some, such as rapper Nas have declared the death of the genre.